 In addition, there are also costs associated with the termination and liquidation of a company.

-A company may have a separate legal personality which confers on it its own rights as well as obligations.
+A company may have a separate legal personality with its own rights and obligations.

-The operation of a company differs significantly from that of a sole proprietorship:
+The way a company operates differs significantly from that of a sole proprietorship:

 • The volume of administrative work, formalities and legal obligations is bigger;

-• There are more accounting obligations (in general, maintening full accounts, filing annual accounts with the National Bank, etc.);
+• There are more accounting obligations (in general, maintaining full accounting records, filing annual accounts with the National Bank, etc.);

-• The bodies of the company (the board of directors, general meeting, etc.) must be taken into account, without which no important decisions can be taken.
+• The bodies of the company (the board of directors, general meeting, etc.) must be taken into account for the important decisions.

 The Responsibility of the Entrepreneur